PiaHan/TakingOverGoogleAppsScript/README.md

 <p>
   onEdit is the trigger that happens everytime user edit something(make event).
 If developer wants to access the DB using onEdit, developer should add the event at the Trigger Menu<b>(Apps Script -> Triggers(sidebar) -> Add Trigger)</b>
 </p>

+<h6>Failure notification settings</h6>
+Choose 'Notify Daily' or 'Notify Weekly'.
+Immediate error will be reported by users.
+Some errors happen but don't affect the